One of the top reasons you should become a content writer is because there’s an increasing demand for content writers, within the digital space.

 What is Content Writing?

-Content writing is the art of writing relevant, valuable and engaging information and sharing it with a specific audience, in order to achieve a specified outcome.
+Content writing is the art of writing relevant, valuable and engaging posts and sharing it with a specific audience, in order to achieve a specified outcome.

 It is an aspect of content marketing which largely involves the use of written texts like blog posts, emails, ebooks and other text based content for digital marketing purposes.

-As a content writer, one of your primary responsibilities is to plan, research, write, edit and publish web content across specified platforms, for the purpose of digital marketing.
+As a content writer, one of your primary responsibilities is to plan, research, write, edit and publish web content across specified platforms, for the purpose of informing, educating or entertaining a specific audience so you can achieve a particular goal.

-This is the unofficial job description of a content writer and you’ll be doing this quite often.
+This is the unofficial job description of a content writer and this is part of what you’ll be doing, most of the time.

 What is Content Marketing About?